 - Tourism and Hospitality

-Initially Defense had only allowed 26% FDI and there was no FDI in railways however, now the center i.e. the Cabinet of India has now allowed 49% in Foreign Direct Investment in Defense Sector, and 100% in Food Manufacturing sector and even in Aviation sector 100% FDI is allowed, making India the most open economy of the world.
+Initially Defense had only allowed 26% FDI and there was no FDI in railways however, now the center i.e. the Cabinet of India has now allowed 49% in Foreign Direct Investment in Defense Sector, and 100% in Food Manufacturing sector and even in Aviation sector 100% FDI is allowed, making India the most open economy in the world.

 Advantages of Make in India

-- Huge investments in development of the nation: As the government has made foreign trade easier, huge finances have been invested in the country’s progress.
+- Huge investments in the development of the nation: As the government has made foreign trade easier, huge finances have been invested in the country’s progress.
 Rs 15.2 lakh crore investment commitments have so far been made after the Make-In-India week, whilst inquiries of Rs 1.5 lakh crore have been received.

-- Pulled in more FDI than ever: The 3 ‘D’s policy of honorable Prime Minister has worked well, for the country and has profited the Make-In-India initiative with a successful start.
-Democracy, Demography, and Demand as the policy states, earned Investment from Xiomi-Foxconn, Samsung, General motors, Rostech-HAL and so on.
+- Pulled in more FDI than ever: The 3 ‘D’s policy of Honorable Prime Minister has worked well, for the country and has profited the Make-In-India initiative with a successful start.
+Democracy, Demography, and Demand as the policy states, earned Investment from Xiomi-Foxconn, Samsung, General Motors, Rostech-HAL and so on.
 In every sector, companies hold committed interests aiming definite success.

 Policies of Make In India

-The backbone of Make-In-India initiative, is garnering foreign investment to support manufacturing of products in India.
+The backbone of Make-In-India initiative is garnering foreign investment to support manufacturing of products in India.
 This will unbolt 10-15% more employment slots for the unwaged whilst warranting growth and development of the nation.
 The government has so far taken effective steps to encourage potential entrepreneurs and investors.
 There are 4 major policies under this: